 - 1. Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs: Medicare, Medicaid or FEHBP; - 2.
-Possess a current, valid, unencumbered, unrestricted, and non-probationary license in the state(s) where he or she provides services to Members; - 3.
-Possess a current, valid, and unrestricted Drug Enforcement Agency (DEA) and/or Controlled Dangerous Substances (CDS) registration for prescribing controlled substances, if applicable to his/her specialty in which he or she will treat Members.
+Possess a current, valid, unencumbered, unrestricted, and non-probationary license in the state(s) where they provide services to Members; - 3.
+Possess a current, valid, and unrestricted Drug Enforcement Agency (DEA) and/or Controlled Dangerous Substances (CDS) registration for prescribing controlled substances, if applicable to their specialty in which they will treat Members.
 The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
 Practitioners who see Members in more than one state must have a DEA/CDS registration for each state; and - 4.
 Meet the education, training and certification criteria as required by Anthem.